moskomule/moskomule.github.io/content/en/home/activities.md

 * Meetup Chair of NeurIPS, 2021.
 * Organizer of NeurIPS meetup Japan & Women in ML, 2020.
 * Volunteer for ICML, and ICLR, 2020.
-* Reviewer for NeurIPS, ICCV, ICLR, CVPR 2019~.
+* Reviewer for NeurIPS, ICCV, ICLR, CVPR, ICML 2019~.